Paschke duality and assembly maps: Reduction to G -orbits

-Let $(X,\tau)$ be in $G\UBC^{\scale}$.
+Let $X$ be in $G\UBC $.
 Then we have the multiplication map \eqref{oreihoijfvoisfdvervfdsvdfvsvv}

 We add a superscript $\bQ$ since we are going to consider other versions of this map which will be distinguished by other choices for this superscript.
-We further omitted the scale $\tau$ from the notation in order to simplify.
-The main ingredient in the verification that $\mu^{\bQ}_{X}$ is well-defined was Lemma \ref{wtioghjwergfgrefwref} saying that for a morphism $A \colon (C,\rho,\mu)\to (C',\rho',\mu')$ in $\bCgtsmc(\cO_{\tau}(X)\otimes G_{can,max})$ we have $\phi'(f)A-A\phi(f)\in \bK$ for all $f$ in $C_{0}(X)$.
+The main ingredient in the verification that $\mu^{\bQ}_{X}$ is well-defined was Lemma \ref{wtioghjwergfgrefwref} saying that for a morphism $A \colon (C,\rho,\mu)\to (C',\rho',\mu')$ in $\bCgtsmc(\cO(X)\otimes G_{can,max})$ we have $\phi'(f)A-A\phi(f)\in {\bC}$ for all $f$ in $C_{0}(X)$.
 If $X$ is discrete, then we actually have $\phi'(f)A-A\phi(f)=0$ for all such $f$.
-This has the effect that in the construction of $\mu_{(X,\tau)}$ {in \eqref{oreihoijfvoisfdvervfdsvdfvsvv}} on morphisms {(see Item \ref{vefvvdfvweewfvfdsv} in the list below \eqref{oreihoijfvoisfdvervfdsvdfvsvv})} we do not have to go to the quotients in order to ensure compatibility with the composition.
+This has the effect that in the construction of $\mu_{X}$ {in \eqref{oreihoijfvoisfdvervfdsvdfvsvv}} on morphisms {(see Item \ref{vefvvdfvweewfvfdsv} in the list below \eqref{oreihoijfvoisfdvervfdsvdfvsvv})} we do not have to go to the quotients in order to ensure compatibility with the composition.

+From now one we assume that $X $ is discrete.
+Using the observation just made we can lift $\mu^{\bQ}_{X}$ to a multiplication map